We take care of our school and other people.

 All children are encouraged to be responsible, from Reception through to the oldest children in Year 6.
 As the children move up the school they take on bigger responsibilities.
 We hope that by doing this the children will be more aware of their surroundings and other people and take greater care of both.

 The School Council meets once every two weeks.
-Each class elects two representatives, one boy and one girl, who attend the meetings for that Term.
-The Council meets at lunchtime to discuss any issues raised by the children.
-Each class has their own suggestion box for pupils to use and the representatives bring these along to the meetings.
-School Council duties include:
+Each class elects a representative to attend the meetings, where they are able to discuss any issues raised by the children.
+Other School Council duties include:

 - Visiting classroom to speak with pupils about the school and what can be improved